frankstallone/straightforward/src/content/blog/12-content-marketing-best-practices-for-2024.md

 metaTitle: '12 Content Marketing Best Practices For 2024 | Content Marketing Best Practices | Best Practices for Content Marketing'
 metaDescription: "12 Content Marketing Best Practices For 2024 | Content Marketing Best Practices | Best Practices for Content Marketing | Audiences are craving authentic content that provides real value.
 Here's the Top 12 Content Marketing Best Practices that'll help you save time and resources to drive real results in 2024."
 schemaDescription: "12 Content Marketing Best Practices For 2024 | Content Marketing Best Practices | Best Practices for Content Marketing | The digital landscape is unbelievably crowded, and audiences are craving content that feels authentic and provides value.
 Providing value where you audience is looking for it is what 2024 content marketing is all about.
 Here's the top 12 content marketing best practices that'll help you save time and resources to connect, engage, and drive real results in 2024."
+summary: "The digital landscape is unbelievably crowded, and audiences are craving content that feels authentic and provides value.
+Providing value where you audience is looking for it is what 2024 content marketing is all about.
+Here's the top 12 content marketing best practices that'll help you save time and resources to connect, engage, and drive real results in 2024."
 heroImage: '../../assets/blog/2024-content-marketing-best-practices@2x.png'
 alt: '2024 Content Marketing Best Practices'
 keywords: